Behind the Resin Page: How Cairn Shaped a Public Resin Watch

-If you want the read, the thresholds, and the scorecard, start there.
-This page shows how the signal got built: the thread with Aaron, the key refinements, the public-data method, and the review loop that kept the claims tight.
+If you want the bounded beta read, the thresholds, and the scorecard, start there.
+This page shows how the resin page got built: the email with Aaron, the key refinements, the public-data method, the lineage view, and the review loop that kept the claims tight.

 Published with permission.
 Company-specific data and contract terms are omitted.

-The signal page and the companion file do different jobs.
-The signal page shows the read.
-This page shows the working process behind it.
+The public page and this post do different jobs.
+The page shows the current read.
+This post shows the working process behind it.

 The starting point